- High School Students

 Step 1: Take the SAT or ACT.

 You should take the ACT or SAT and arrange to have your scores sent to the Office of Admissions.
 Our ACT test school code is 2272.
 Our SAT code is 6090.
-If it has been more than two years since you received your GED we do not require an ACT score.
+If it has been more than two years since you would have graduated from high school, ACT or SAT scores are not required.

 Step 2: Complete the application.